-How to Sing Harmony in 2020
+How to Sing Harmony

 In this guide we’ll show you exactly what harmony is and how singers approach harmonizing vocals so that you can start singing harmonies right away.

 If you’re looking for something more structured, be sure to check out our favorite online singing lessons.

 And if you’re new to singing, make sure you read our guide on how to sing properly before diving into this article.

 Article Table of Contents

 - 3.3 Learn the Theory

 - 3.4 Study the Music